brajeshwar/brajeshwar.github.io/_posts/2010/2010-11-04-microsoft-plans-on-showing-off-its-cloud-power.md

----
-layout: post
-title: Microsoft plans on showing off its 'Cloud Power'
+# Microsoft plans on showing off its 'Cloud Power'
----

 The time has arrived for Microsoft to start 'showing off' it's much talked about 'cloud power'.
 There were quite a few technology <a href="http://www.advertisertalk.com/microsoft-outlines-opportunity-in-the-cloud-and-on-devices-at-professional-developers-conference-2010-2-16606.zhtml">news articles</a> that were focused on Microsoft venturing into the Cloud Computing arena; and it is about time for them to make some noise which shall enable them to fetch some business.
 By noise, I mean advertising campaigns.